-Due Diligence in China
+Why Due Diligence in China!

 Management.
 Who are the management team?
 Have they worked together before and are their ideas compatible?
 What experience does each member bring to the table, and is it relevant?
 What is the focus of each member?
 Is the team complete?

 Capital requirements.
-How much funding will be required now, and into the future, and how will the financing be structured?
+How much funding will be required presently, and into the future, and how will the financing be structured?
 Will additional funding be needed and, if so, when, at what stage in the project and from who?

-Otherwise it could end in tears!
+Otherwise, it could end in tears!